haimbilia/BuyHub/readme.txt

-    => 056337 - getting notices on checkout screen when multiple items are there in cart => 056340 - label generation option is coming on order when order is marked as completed => 056344 - on moving item to wish list from cart getting 404
+    => 056337 - getting notices on checkout screen when multiple items are there in cart => 056340 - label generation option is coming on order when order is marked as completed => 056344 - on moving item to wish list from cart getting 404 => 056508 - on order cancellation requests error coming at admin side

 New Features:
     => Admin shipped products listing page
     => task-84719 Preview module for digital files
     => task-85619 Adding files when digital order is delivered

 Enhancements :
    => At shop level  pickup interval option given